By: Spencer Neff

-On track, the new Dallara DW12 chassis would make its debut on an oval as it was the first time the “500” was the first oval of the year.
+On track, the new Dallara DW12 chassis would make its debut on an oval as it was the second time in as many seasons the “500” was the first oval of the year.
 Before that, it had not happened since 1985.

 After turbo-charged engines had been phased out in 1996, Honda debuted a new 2.2-liter V6 turbo engine.
 Chevrolet (2005) and Lotus (first-time) also returned to provide engines for the IndyCar Series.

 Despite all the excitement, there was an aura of sadness around the race.
 In October 2011, Dan Wheldon, winner of the 2005 and 2011 Indianapolis 500, passed away after a racing accident at Las Vegas Motor Speedway.

 Tributes from around the racing world poured in for the popular driver.
 Most notably, the new Dallara chassis he spent much of 2011 testing and developing was renamed DW12 in his honor.